Star Wars Han Solo movie title finally announced by Ron Howard

 Ron Howard has been sharing photos from the Star Wars standalone Han Solo movie ever since he took over the director's chair in June.
 But the one tidbit he didn't share?
 The film's title.

 Until now.
-On Tuesday, Howard tweeted out a short video of himself revealing the film's title.
+On Tuesday, Howard tweeted out a short video of himself revealing the film's title -- with a little help from the furry arms of Han Solo's co-pilot.

-Get your red plastic party cups out -- the title is the perhaps-obvious "Solo."
+Get your red plastic party cups out -- the title is the perhaps-obvious "Solo" (with "A Star Wars Story" pinned on, just in case you thought it really was about the drinking cups).

+Howard shared the film's logo, which was also published on StarWars.com, but no new pictures of the cast.

+The film is the second feature in what's called the Star Wars Anthology series of films, following 2016's "Rogue One."
+But it's the first to concentrate on one specific main character, though it's expected that others -- possibly focusing on Ben Kenobi, Boba Fett and Yoda -- will follow.

 "Solo" is set to hit theaters May 25, 2018.
 You can see it solo, or with friends.